cleesmith/gowebapp/README.md

 ### ToDo's
 1. switch from Foundation to Bootstrap
 1. use BoltDB instead of SQLite or MySQL
-	* unneeded dependencies, although it is common to use a SQL database
 1. reduce the app's footprint to the bare minimum
 	* remove the unused dependencies, well, for my typical usage anyways
 		* such as the user registration and recaptcha stuff